 The back door is also one of the only examples of Ottoman architecture in the city, but here you can also find an interesting addition to Baku: the cat house.
 These houses are scattered around the city to provide shelter and a place for food and water to the city’s many stray cats.
 When we were there, there was a mother with four adorable kittens who had taken up residence there.

-Entry into the palace is 15 AZN per person, with significant discounts for students.
+Entry into the palace is 15 AZN per person, with significant discounts for students with a vald ID.

 Baku Itinerary: Day Two